 It is very rare for me to write about a truly serous subjects but some topics are so important that they must be discussed.
 The question I am about to ask might be the greatest question ever asked in the history of question asking.
-I advise that the weak hearted amongst you stop reading now.
+I advise that the weak-hearted among you stop reading now.

 The debate created by this question will send shock waves around the world as faction who support opposing theories clash in open displays of violence.
 Lovers will be torn from each others arms, families will be split apart and countries will be divided.
 The very fabric of reality might even fall apart.
 However, despite these dangers this question must be asked and more importantly, this question must be answered: Am I ginger or blond?